ZackButcher/istio.github.io/_docs/reference/commands/mixc.md

 ---
 title: mixc
-overview: Utility to trigger direct calls to Mixer's API
+overview: Utility to trigger direct calls to Mixer's API.
 layout: docs
-order: 1
+order: 101
 type: markdown
 ---

 <a name="mixc"></a>
 ## mixc

-Utility to trigger direct calls to Mixer's API
+Utility to trigger direct calls to Mixer's API.

 ### Synopsis